publiclab/Leaflet.DistortableImage/.github/ISSUE_TEMPLATE/--bug-report.md

 > Steps to reproduce the behavior (ex.
 1. Go to...
 2. Click on...
 3. Scroll down to...
 4. See error...)
 > If possible, please provide code that demonstrates the problem
-> If applicable, add screenshots
+> If applicable, add screenshots / gifs
 -->

 <!-- Start below this comment. -->